mwroberts3/pomodoro-progress/README.md

 **Notes** - javascript alert notes have been replaced by a simple popup feature, which should cut down on any glitches or bugs, plus it looks cleaner and more a part of the website.

+-TO TAKE LOCAL TIME DATE, since javascript is javabased, maybe I can use a js date/time method to get current date that the user is entering information, in their own local time, without having to save to the sql database

 ### Version 1.4

 - add graphing and graph page